Sally-Anne Upton: Personal life

 Upton has served on the committee of the Victorian Actors Benevolent Trust (VABT), and is also an ambassador for WomenCan.
 Upton is a registered civil marriage celebrant and registered nurse, and has served as a unit nurse on the television soap Neighbours.

 Career

 In 2016, Upton was announced in the returning cast for the upcoming fourth season of the prison drama Wentworth.
 Upton appeared in the fifth season of the series and her character Lucy would ultimately lose her tongue as it was cut out by Joan Ferguson, Upton has said that particular scene took seven hours to shoot.

 In 2019, Upton would appear in a recurring capacity on the soap Neighbours as the character of Vera Punt and has made on and off appearances in the show for the following years.
 In 2022, Upton would appear in ABC drama Savage River.

 In 2024, Upton was announced as part of the cast for the film Bring Her Back (2025), directed and written by Danny and Michael Philippou.

 In 2025, Upton was announced as lead for the Heath Ledger Theatre Christmas play Carol.
+On 6 December 2025, Upton was nominated for an AACTA Award for her role in Bring Her Back.